You’re sitting at your desk, fingers hovering over a keyboard, ready to dive into a world of clicks, bumps, and smooth glides.

 These high-tech alternatives ditch metal contacts for something slicker, faster, and built to last.

-You press the stem, it moves a blocker, and a beam of light is either interrupted or let through—that’s how your keystroke gets logged.
+Optical switches use light instead of metal to detect keystrokes.
+You press the stem, it moves a blocker, and a beam of light is either interrupted or let through.

+That’s how your keystroke gets logged.
 Since there’s no physical contact, you get:

 - Lightning-fast response times